-This Section of the 2021 Procurement Plan describes the legislative and regulatory requirements applicable to the Agency's annual Procurement Plan, including compliance with previous Commission Orders.
+This Section of the 2022 Procurement Plan describes the legislative and regulatory requirements applicable to the Agency's annual Procurement Plan, including compliance with previous Commission Orders.
 The Statutory Compliance Index (Appendix A) provides a complete cross-index of regulatory/legislative requirements and the specific sections of this Plan that address each requirement identified.

 Public Act 99-0906, which became effective on June 1, 2017, substantially modified what elements are to be included in the IPA's annual "power procurement plan."
 Starting with the 2018 Procurement Plan, the IPA no longer includes the procurement of renewable energy resources as part of the annual procurement plan.
-14 The procurement of renewable energy resources to comply with the Illinois Renewable Portfolio Standard ("RPS") requirements in Section 1-75(c) of the IPA Act is instead addressed through the IPA's separately-developed Long-Term Renewable Resources Procurement Plan, first approved by the Illinois Commerce Commission on April 3, 2018 in Docket No. 17-0838.
-That Plan is required to be updated or revised at least every two years; the final version of the first revised version of the Long-Term Renewable Resources Procurement Plan was published April 20, 2020 in conformance with the Commission's February 18, 2020 Order approving that Revised Plan in Docket No. 19-0995.
+14 The procurement of renewable energy resources to comply with the Illinois Renewable Portfolio Standard ("RPS") requirements in Section 1-75(c) of the IPA Act is instead addressed through the IPA's separately-developed Long-Term Renewable Resources Procurement Plan.

 Public Act 99-0906 also included revisions to the state's energy efficiency portfolio standard (found in Section 8-103 of the PUA) as well as the elimination of the mechanism through which incremental energy efficiency programs were included in IPA procurement plans under Section 16-111.5B of the PUA.
-15 The 2021 Procurement Plan is focused only on the procurement of standard wholesale power products to meet the needs of the Ameren Illinois, ComEd and MidAmerican eligible retail customers.
+15 The 2022 Procurement Plan is focused only on the procurement of standard wholesale power products to meet the needs of the Ameren Illinois, ComEd and MidAmerican eligible retail customers.